 And was I rewarded!
 Those very windows that I was admiring from the outside, were even more gorgeous from the inside.
 What was white and simple outside was as colorful and vibrant inside.
 The Altar was just so impressive with its bleeding Jesus statue and the backdrop of the colored glass.

 I loved the whole arched roof effect in brown wood within the church.
 As simple as it was, it helped lift the whole colored glass effect.
 The murals alongside the wall and the elegant colors of the windows just added so much of vibrance to the otherwise dark church.
-Scroll through the slide show below to know what I mean.
+Scroll down to catch a glimpse.

 Check out these seating arrangements.
 For one moment I thought it was for the dignitaries.
 However, that was not the case.
 It was for anyone who visited the church.